Calum Turner

-Calum Turner (born 29 April 1999) is an English professional rugby league player who plays as a for Featherstone Rovers in the Betfred Championship.
+Calum Turner (born 29 April 1999) is an English professional rugby league player who plays as a who is currently a free agent.

 He has previously played for the Castleford Tigers in the Super League, and was on loan from Castleford at Featherstone Rovers in the 2019 Betfred Championship.

 Playing career

 Castleford Tigers

 In 2018, he made his Super League début for the Tigers against Hull FC.

 Featherstone Rovers

 On 21 November 2024, it was reported that he had signed for Featherstone in the RFL Championship on a one-year deal.